prikhodkop/kdm_story_app/README.md

 # Preparations

 To build the app one needs electron-packager module installed.
-This guide: https://www.christianengvall.se/electron-packager-tutorial/ explains really well how to do it.
+This guide: https://www.christianengvall.se/electron-packager-tutorial/ explains how to do it.

 # Building